Battle for Outpost Vegas: 26 March: Chinese attack

 By 19:40, communications wire between Vegas and 1st Battalion Command Post had been lost because of PVA artillery and mortar fire striking in the rear areas of the Marine positions.
 Occasionally Marine engineers would repair the wires until the next barrage destroyed them again.
 By 19:50, more than 100 PVA soldiers occupied the lower trenches of outpost Vegas, where they could survive Marine artillery bombardments.
-10 minutes later, the Marines at outpost Vegas withdrew in face of overwhelming numbers of PVA.
+Ten minutes later, the Marines at outpost Vegas withdrew in face of overwhelming numbers of PVA.
 A little over an hour later at 21:29 a Marine platoon was sent to Vegas to support the Marines who had just withdrawn.
 Yet even before they were able to get to the outpost's hill, they were pinned down from engulfing fire from nearby PVA.
 Three minutes before midnight, 1st Battalion lost communications permanently with the Marines near outpost Vegas.
 All of the Marines on Vegas were killed or captured.

-After 5 hours of fierce combat, the PVA attack had been partially successful.
-They had captured 2 outposts (Vegas and Reno) and Marine reinforcements to those outposts had been thwarted.
+After five hours of fierce combat, the PVA attack had been partially successful.
+They had captured two outposts (Vegas and Reno) and Marine reinforcements to those outposts had been thwarted.
 Carson was still controlled by the Marines.
 Shortly after midnight, F Company 3rd Battalion, 5th Marines made an effort to recapture Vegas, but the lead platoon only managed to get close enough to confirm that Vegas was in PVA hands.
 By 03:00 on 27 March, these units had retreated back to the MLR.
 Wounded Marines were either carried to the aid stations of the 1st or 3rd Battalion, 5th Marines, or in severe cases, evacuated by helicopter to Navy ships in Inchon harbor.
-After eight hours of fighting in and around the Nevada Cities, the PVA had endured an estimated 600 casualties, 4 times more than that of the Marines.
+After eight hours of fighting in and around the Nevada Cities, the PVA had endured an estimated 600 casualties, four times more than those of the Marines.